 Mobile marketing is an important addition to your holiday digital marketing strategy.
 Mobile marketing is not just ads within apps, it’s ensuring your website is mobile-friendly.
 For example, creating a Google My Business account helps ensure that your information (name, location, hours, offers, etc.) is up to date and accurate.
 Creating campaigns and engaging with customers can build loyalty and drive increased revenue.
 Creating opt-in text messaging campaigns and then engaging with customers to build loyalty and drive revenue is another great way to use mobile during the holidays.

 Having a complete marketing strategy means focusing on the online, mobile and social marketing aspects of your business.
 Incorporating these components will help create a successful holiday marketing strategy, and boost traffic and sales for the holiday season.
 With these tactics, you’re sure to improve your marketing strategy heading into the most wonderful time of the year, and beyond!

-Mariana is a senior at Johnson & Wales University, majoring in Advertising & Marketing Communications, and a social media intern at RDW Group.
+Mariana is a former social media intern at RDW.
 In her free time, you might find her drinking a cup of coffee and reading a book.
 That or spending most of her time on Pinterest, it becomes addicting.